partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_send_tutorial.md

 # Mint, Consume, and Send Assets

-*Using the Miden Client in Rust to Mint, Consume, and Send Assets*
+*Using the Miden client in Rust to mint, consume, and send assets*

 ## Overview

 In the previous section we initialized our repository and covered how to create an account and deploy a faucet.
 In this section we will mint tokens from the faucet for *Alice*, consume these created notes, and then show how to send assets to other accounts.

-## What We'll Cover
+## What we'll cover
 * Minting tokens from a faucet
 * Consuming notes
 * Sending tokens to other users

-## Step 1: Minting Tokens from the Faucet
+## Step 1: Minting tokens from the faucet
 To mint notes with tokens from the faucet we created, Alice needs to call the faucet with a mint transaction request.

+*In essence, a transaction request is a structured template that outlines the data required to generate a zero-knowledge proof of a state change of an account.
+It specifies which input notes (if any) will be consumed, includes an optional transaction script to execute, and enumerates the set of notes expected to be created (if any).*

+Here is an example of a transaction request minting tokens from the faucet for Alice:
 ```rust
 let amount: i32 = 100;
 let fungible_asset = FungibleAsset::new(faucet_account.id(), amount)